pytorch/torchchat/README.md

 scripts/build_native.sh aoti
 ```

-Then run the compiled executable, with the exported DSO from earlier:
+Then run the compiled executable, with the exported DSO from earlier.
 ```bash
 cmake-out/aoti_run exportedModels/llama3.so -z `python3 torchchat.py where llama3`/tokenizer.model -l 3 -i "Once upon a time"
 ```
+**Note:** Depending on which accelerator is used to generate the .dso file, the runner may need the device specified: `-d (CUDA | CPU)`.

 ## Mobile Execution